-Neural spines (NS) - The first neural spine (NS1) is narrow elongated bone, which does not supported any unbranched lepidotrichs (LEP1).
+Neural spines (NS)

+The first neural spine (NS1) is narrow elongated bone, which does not support any unbranched lepidotrichs (LEP1).
 The second neural spine (NS2) is wide elongated bone which is posteriorly bifurcated.
 The bifurcated both each side supported one-one unbranched lepidotrich (LEP1).

+Epural (EP)

-Epural (EP) – It is a single rod shaped bone which lies just above the urostyle.
+It is a single rod-shaped bone which lies just above the urostyle.
 It has posteriorly pointed end reaching beyond the posterior margin of rudimentary neural arch, leaving a narrow gap space in between.
 Epural supported one unbranched lepidotrichs.
-The rudimentary neural arch is an elongated bone with pointed posterior end.
-(Fig1D)
+The rudimentary neural arch is an elongated bone with pointed posterior end (Fig. 1D).

+Parhypural (PHYP)

-Parhypural (PHYP) - is an elongated paired bone which loosely articulated to the ventral bone which loosely articulated to the ventral side of the urostyle. parhypural and HYP I are overlapping.
+It is an elongated paired bone which loosely articulated to the ventral bone which is loosely articulated to the ventral side of the urostyle. parhypural and HYP I are overlapping.
 Paired broad posterior parhypural support three branched lepidotrichs (LEP2).
-Relativerly wide foramen foramen present at the base of first hypural (HYP1) plate and parhypural plate.
+Relatively wide foramen foramen present at the base of the first hypural (HYP1) plate and parhypural plate.

+Hypural (HYP)

-Hypural (HYP) - it is wide laterally compressed forming broad branch of caudal skeleton.
-There are six hypural (HYP6) among six hypural is smallest.
+It is wide, laterally and compressed forming a broad branch of the caudal skeleton.
+There are six hypural (HYP6) among the six hypural is smallest.
 Hypural present on the upper lobe two on the lower lobe.
-The first hypural (HYP1) anteriorly narrow and articulated with parhypural and urostyle and forms one foramen between parhypural and first hypural (HYP) and Posterioly provide attachment four branched lepidotrichs (LEP2).
-Second hypural ventrally attached first hypural and anterioly with urostyle, it provide attachment on two lepidotrichs.
-The third hypural (HYP3) wider than second anteriorly attached neurostyle and posteriorly supported two branched lepidotrich and constituted spindle shape space between second and third hypural.
-The fourth hypural (HYP4) is wider posteriorly and supported four branched lepidotrichs (LEP2) but narrow anteriorly and attached to urostyle.
-The fifth hypural (HYP5) it provides anteriorly attached urostyle and posteriorly supported two branched lepidotrichs (LEP2).
-Sixth hypural (HYP6) usually attached urostyle and provided attachment of one branched lepidotrichs (LEP2).
+The first hypural (HYP1) is anteriorly narrow and articulated with parhypural and urostyle and forms one foramen between parhypural and first hypural (HYP) and posteriorly provides attachment for four branched lepidotrichs (LEP2).
+Second hypural ventrally attached first hypural and anterioly with urostyle, it provides attachment on two lepidotrichs.
+The third hypural (HYP3) is wider than the second anteriorly attached neurostyle and posteriorly supported two branched lepidotrich and constituted a spindle-shaped space between the second and third hypural.
+The fourth hypural (HYP4) is wider posteriorly and supported four branched lepidotrichs (LEP2) but narrow anteriorly and attached to the urostyle.
+The fifth hypural (HYP5) provides anteriorly attached urostyle and posteriorly supported two branched lepidotrichs (LEP2).
+Sixth hypural (HYP6) is usually attached urostyle and provides attachment of one branched lepidotrichs (LEP2).

-Haemal spine (HS) - There is two haemal spines which are attached on the 2nd and 3rd vertebrae.
+Haemal spine (HS)

+There are two haemal spines which are attached to the 2nd and 3rd vertebrae.
 The first haemal spine (HS1) is narrow and supported two unbranched lepidotrichs (LEP1).
-Second haemal spine (HS) is relatively wider compare first one and supported three unbranched lepidotrichs (LEP1).
+Second haemal spine (HS) is relatively wider compared first one and supported three unbranched lepidotrichs (LEP1).

 Caudal skeleton of Pethia ticto

-Neural spines (NS) - the first neural spine (NS1) is narrow elongated bone, which supported one unbranched lepidotrichs (LEP1).
-The second neural spine (NS2) is narrow elongated bone which is supported two unbranched lepidotrich (LEP1).
+Neural spines (NS)

+The first neural spine (NS1) is narrow, elongated bone, which supported one unbranched lepidotrichs (LEP1).
+The second neural spine (NS2) is the narrow-elongated bone which is supported two unbranched lepidotrich (LEP1).

+Epural (EP)

-Epural (EP) –It is an elongated rod shaped bone which lies above the urostyle.
-Posterorly is pointed not more gap up to the rudimentary arch and supported one lepidotrich (Fig1.
+It is an elongated rod-shaped bone which lies above the urostyle.
+Posteriorly is pointed not more gap up to the rudimentary arch and supported by one lepidotrich (Fig1.
 E).

 Parhypural (PHYP) –

-is an elongated unpaired bone which lies loosely articulated to the ventral side of the urostyle.
+is an elongated unpaired bone that lies loosely articulated to the ventral side of the urostyle.
 Broad posterior parhypural supported two branched lepidotrichs (LEP2).